List of accolades received by Baby Driver

 Baby Driver premiered at the South by Southwest festival on March 11, 2017, and was released in North America and the United Kingdom on June 28.
-It was well received by the media for its craftsmanship and style, though the characterization and screenwriting drew occasional criticism.
+It was well received by the media for its craftsmanship and style However, the characterization and screenwriting drew occasional criticism.
 The National Board of Review selected Baby Driver as one of the top films of the year.
 It earned $226 million globally, bolstered by positive word-of-mouth support and flagging interest in blockbuster franchises, thereby becoming Wright's highest-grossing film to date.
 The TriStar–Media Rights Capital partnership recouped their budget with a $51.5 million net profit, factoring in marketing costs and other expenses.

 Baby Driver was nominated for numerous awards, chiefly for writing and technical achievement, including three Academy Awards, two BAFTA Film Awards (with a win for Editing), two Critics' Choice Awards (again, with a win for Editing), and a Golden Globe Award.
 In addition, the film received five nominations for Empire Awards (winning two) and one nomination each at the Satellite, Saturn, Screen Actors Guild, NME (won), Grammy, MTV and Teen Choice awards, among others.